analiz-sintez/begriff/README.md

 - Cooperative mode: share words, explanations, recaps etc with your tutor or buddy.
 - Word usage examples and other study materials.
 - Voice samples to practice listening.

+## How it works

+It uses an LLM to generate explanations and otherwise process text input, and an image generation neural network to produce pictures.
+If you host the bot by yourself, you can configure it to use any OpenAI-compatible cloud or local LLM.

+It schedules word repetitions via FSRS algorithm — the same as used in Anki flashcards software.

 ## Setup